Drapliks/UnofficialMacPortsAutoInstaller/README.md

 # Unofficial MacPorts Auto Installer
-Automatic unofficial macports installer based on python and using shell as an auxiliary tool
+Automatic macports installer based on python and using shell as an auxiliary tool
 # Instruction
 To run enter in the terminal: